jcs-instructor/mobtimer/mobtimer-backend/CONTRIBUTING.md

 # Deployment

 ## One-time setup:

 - On render.com, create web service
   - Name: mobtimer-backend
   - Root Directory: mobtimer-backend
   - Build Command: yarn; yarn build
   - Click "Create Web Service" button at bottom to save
+  - Once complete, click on the link to the web service (at top left corner of the screen).
+Browser should open with message "http server started"
-    - Copy link to web service (at top left corner of page)
+  - Copy link to web service (at top left corner of page) for use when deploying frontend
-- In the mobtimer repo, go to Settings, then Environments; select github-pages, and add an Environment Variable (at bottom):
-    - Name: REACT_APP_WEBSOCKET_URL
-    - Value: <paste url from the render web service above> (e.g., https://mobtimer-backend-pj2v.onrender.com)
-- Test using Postman app
+- (Optional) Test using Postman app - for more details see https://blog.postman.com/postman-supports-websocket-apis/
+  - Click on My Workspace
+  - Click on New
+  - Click on Websocket Request
+  - Paste previously copied link and change https to wss
-    - todo:
+  - Click Connect
-    ```
-    ```
+  - Send the message "Test".
+A message something like {"actionInfo":{"action":"invalidRequestError"}} will be returned.